Kronark/Node-Compiler-Prototype/docs/formats/layout_file_format/layout_file_format_v1.md

 Notes:
 - all positions are single precision floating point
 - all widths and heights are single precision floating point
-- N denoted variable byte integers, where fully set bytes (i.e. 11111111) signal an additional byte to be read, byte ordering is little endian
+- N denotes variable byte integers, where the most significant bit flags an additional byte to be read, byte ordering is little endian
 -->

+# Markdown Representation
-# Header
+## Header

-- `kronlyt` magic number [7]
+- `kronlyt\0` magic number [8]
 - version number [1]

-# Roots
+## Roots

 - root positions:
     - input root position x [4]